multitudes/42-minishell/README.md

 cat ("hey")
 bash: syntax error near unexpected token `('
 ```
 When not escaped or quoted, parentheses `(` and `)` in bash have special meanings and are treated as control operators.
 They cannot be used as part of an argument like a filename.
-Here are their main uses:

-Ex: Commands enclosed between `(` and `)` are executed in a subshell, which is a separate instance of the shell.
+Their main use is to group arguments that get executed together when parsing the tree, e.g.
 ```bash
 (echo "Hello"; echo "World")
 ```
+would ensure both commands would be executed before the result of the combined commands would be interpreted in the context of other commands and syntax surrounding the parantheses.
-Then they are used in functions or for arithmetic operations, which we do not implement.
+Parantheses are also used in functions or for arithmetic operations, which we do not implement.

-So, when not escaped or quoted, parentheses cannot be part of an argument like a filename.
-They are treated as control operators and have special meanings.
+In our shell, parantheses are used to organize association in lists, i.e. which '&&' and '||' operators should be grouped together.

-## Variable names
+## Variable Names
 Variables names have stricter rules than command or file names.

-They match like in C the regex pattern:
+They match the regex pattern:
 `[_a-zA-Z][[_0-9a-zA-Z]]*`

 ex `export [_a-zA-Z][[_0-9a-zA-Z]]*=....`